 In both domestic and foreign markets, sales of our products are dependent, in part, on the availability of reimbursement from third-party payors such as state and federal governments, under programs such as Medicare and Medicaid in the United States, and private insurance plans.
 Medicare does not cover prescriptions for ENBREL®.
 In certain foreign markets, the pricing and profitability of our products generally are subject to government controls.
 In the United States, there have been, there are, and we expect there will continue to be, a number of state and federal proposals that could limit the amount that state or federal governments will pay to reimburse the cost of pharmaceutical and biologic products.
 On December 8, 2003, President Bush signed into law the Medicare Prescription Drug Improvement and Modernization Act of 2003.
 As of the date of this filing, we have not determined the full impact of this new law on our business.
 However, we believe that legislation that reduces reimbursement for our products could adversely impact how much or under what circumstances healthcare providers will prescribe or administer our products, and could negatively impact our business.
 In addition, we believe the increasing emphasis on managed care in the United States has and will continue to put pressure on the price and usage of our products, which may adversely impact product sales.
-Further, when a new therapeutic product is approved, the availability of governmental and/or private reimbursement for that product is uncertain, as is the amount for which that product will be reimbursed.
-We cannot predict the availability or amount of reimbursement for our approved products or products or products, including those at a late stage of development, and current reimbursement policies for marketed products may change at any time.
+Further, when a new therapeutic product is approved, the availability of governmented rour approved products or products is uncertain, as is the amount for which that product will be reimburseement policies for marketed products may change at any time.